-CTE in Pennsylvania

-The Pennsylvania economy is experiencing a skills gap...

-53% of jobs in Pennsylvania require skills training-more education than high school but less than a four-year degree.
+CTE in Pennsylvania The Pennsylvania economy is experiencing a skills gap...
+53% of jobs in Pennsylvania require skills training more education than high school but less than a four-year degree.
 42% of Pennsylvania workers are trained at this level.

-Career and technical education (CTE) programs can fill these gaps, particularly in Pennsylvania's key industries, like:

-- food processing and manufacturing

-- energy production and transition

-- plastics and chemicals

-- robotics and AI

-Many students are already enrolled in CTE in Pennsylvania, developing technical, academic and employability skills and engaging in work-based experiences with industry partners.
-During the 2020-21 school year, Pennsylvania had:
+Career and technical education (CTE) programs can fill these gaps, particularly in Pennsylvania's key industries, like: - food processing and manufacturing - energy production and transition - plastics and chemicals - robotics and AI Many students are already enrolled in CTE in Pennsylvania, developing technical, academic and employability skills and engaging in work-based experiences with industry partners.
+During the 2021-22 school year, Pennsylvania had:

-secondary CTE participants

-These youth and adult learners in CTE programs are more engaged, graduate high school at higher rates, earn industry-recognized credentials, and have rewarding and family-sustaining careers.
+In 2022, more than 11,200 Pennsylvania high school CTE concentrators received a recognized postsecondary credential during participation in or within one year of program completion.
+60,570 secondary CTE participants These youth and adult learners in CTE programs are more engaged, graduate high school at higher rates, earn industry-recognized credentials, and have rewarding and family-sustaining careers.